jepegit/cellpy/docs/tutorial.rst

     cellpy_file = os.path.join(cellpy_data_dir, "20170101_ife01_cc2.h5")
     cell_data.save_test(cellpy_file)

-For convinience, ``cellpy`` also has a mecellpy_filethod that simplifies this process a little bit.
+For convenience, ``cellpy`` also has a method that simplifies this process a little bit.
-Using the ``loadcell`` method, you can specify both the raw file name(s) and the cellpy file name, and ``cellpy`` will check if the raw file is updated since the last time you saved the cellpy file - if not, then it will load the cellpy file instead (this is usually much faster than loading the raw file(s)).
+Using the ``loadcell`` method, you can specify both the raw file name(s) and the cellpy file name, and ``cellpy`` will check if the raw file(s) is/are updated since the last time you saved the cellpy file - if not, then it will load the cellpy file instead (this is usually much faster than loading the raw file(s)).
 You can also input the masses and enforce that it creates a summary automatically.